Student Development Classes

 STDEV 141R: Individual Development

 We designed these two-credit mental health courses to build resiliency, improve mental health, and increase well-being.
-These courses are all listed in the catalogue under STDEV 141R Individual Development*.
+These courses are listed in the catalog under STDEV 141R Individual Development*.
 Different sections of Individual Development focus on different aspects of mental health and well-being.
 Some of the sections include the following:

 Developing compassion for self and others has been shown to reduce perfectionism and self-criticism and improve performance, motivation, and relationships.
 It has also been shown to effectively treat symptoms of anxiety and depression.
 This course will teach theory and skills aimed at increasing assertiveness, decreasing shame, and developing self-efficacy, contributing to the balanced development of the total person.